• Skip to primary navigation

 Genki Sushi

-Genki is a conveyor belt sushi restaurant.
-It's fun for groups and kids love it.
+Genki is also a conveyor belt sushi restaurant.
+It's much more casual (and priced lower) than Katsumidori, fun for groups, and kids love it.
 The Ala Moana Center location always has a line out the door.
 Eat as much as you want, and your empty plates are tallied up for the bill.

 Ahi and Vegetable